 Build system dependencies

 SIPPackage requires several dependencies.
-Python is needed to run
+Python and SIP are needed at build-time

 Passing arguments to

 <phase_args> function that can be used to pass